Jump to Section

 Editor’s Note: Kenneth Dennis, entrepreneur, and marketing consultant penned this fine post as a Leadpages Guest Blogger.
 Interested in writing for the Leadpages blog?
 Hit us with your best shot!

-For small business owners, webinars are a powerful lead magnet to transform cold web traffic into sales.
+For small business owners, webinars are a powerful to transform cold web traffic into sales.

 Webinars and online training sessions present an opportunity to get prospects in a setting that commands attention, delivers value, and sells high-ticket services or products.